zkytony/robotdev/movo/src/rbd_movo_action/rbd_movo_motor_skills/README.md

 Then, save it in a `yaml`  file under the `cfg` directory.

 Previously when I was working on robot writing, I was using the `movo_pose_publisher` script to control the arm to a desired starting pose.
 I slowly rotate the joints.
-See notes below for how to do that.
+See notes above about movo_pose_publisher for how to do that.
 Then I get the joint state through `rostopic echo` and then save that into a file.